improvein/bitcoin-forge/README.md

 The core features are developed using [BitcoinJS (bitcoinjs-lib)](https://github.com/bitcoinjs/bitcoinjs-lib).

+The Miniscript features are developed using code taken from http://bitcoin.sipa.be/miniscript/ (designed and implemented by Pieter Wuille, Andrew Poelstra, and Sanket Kanjalkar).

 The front-end is developed mainly using [React](https://reactjs.org), [Bootstrap](https://getbootstrap.com) and [other libraries](https://github.com/improvein/bitcoin-forge/blob/master/package.json)

 ## Features